MBA Degree Guide

 Download a free eBook

-Once you’re familiar with the overall structure of the test, GMAT eBooks can be very helpful, whether for broad overviews or section-by-section tips.
-Check out this great eBook that provides over 100 pages worth of GMAT tips and strategies, including sample practice questions and study plans (more on those later).
-With a good eBook in your corner, you’ll be well on your way to learning how to increase your GMAT score.
+Once you're familiar with the overall structure of the test, GMAT eBooks can be very helpful, whether for broad overviews or section-by-section tips.
+Check out these great eBooks that provides over 100 pages worth of GMAT tips and strategies, including sample practice questions and study plans (more on those later).
+With a good eBook in your corner, you'll be well on your way to learning how to increase your GMAT score.

 Get official GMAT resources

 We love free resources, and these, directly from the test-maker, are excellent tools to help you prepare for exam day.
 Check out these official GMAT resources, from handbooks and eBooks to a web-based essay writing tool.
 You'll want to take some time to find the best resources for you and your study habits—starting with the free ones is a great way to save a little cash for some soon-to-be crucial coffee.

 And don't forget to download the free software, which is the exact same technology used on the day of the exam.
 This will help you become familiar with the test interface so you won't find yourself caught unaware.
 After all, you'll have more important things to focus on and you don't want to miss a single point due to a lack of familiarity with the test application.

 Find free practice tests and sample questions

 A critical key to your success on the GMAT is going to be taking a lot of GMAT practice tests and answering as many GMAT sample questions as possible.
 Start with this list of Free GMAT Practice Test Resources and then consider purchasing other materials if you decide you need more practice.